Linux Standard Deployment

 Create a docker group (if it doesn’t already exist):Bash

 Add the bitwarden user to the docker group:Bash

 Set permissions for the

-If you've created a Bitwarden User & Directory, complete the following as the
+If you have created a Bitwarden user & directory, complete the following as the

 bitwarden user from the

 /opt/bitwarden directory.
 Do not install Bitwarden as root, as you will encounter issues during installation.